okayzed/shed/README.md

 # shed.ot

-based on https://github.com/YingshanDeng/ot.js-demo, its a shared codepad with code runner (using docker)
+shed is a self-hosted shared editor + code runner

+## Demo

+To see a demo, please visit https://code.algorithm.city

 ## Development